18F/micropurchase-auctions/.github/ISSUE_TEMPLATE.md

 - What is the GitHub URL of the issue containing your auction requirements?

-- What is the display title of your auction?
+- What is the display title of your auction? (e.g. "Help us set up Docker Compose for [project name]")

 - What is a good summary of your auction? (less than 250 characters)